Portrait of Rauf Aliev

 Recipes repository

-Each recipe is just a file in the filesystem, and the path to it is often self-explaining.
+Each recipe is just a file in the filesystem, and the path to it is often self-explanatory.

 recipes/u/shopping-cart/get-items.json